 Trends are collective representations of consumer thinking and behaviors.
 Real-time trend interpreters are tasked with foreseeing trends, or the indicators of trends, through experience and training that is able to read the often meteorological signs that predict customer sentiment and conduct.

-Social media channels that thrive on interaction, such as Facebook, Twitter, and Instagram, can quickly generate a popular post, hashtag, or image that creates a trend weather event.
+Social media channels that thrive on interaction, such as Facebook, X, formerly Twitter, and Instagram, can quickly generate a popular post, hashtag, or image that creates a trend weather event.
 War Rooms enable brands to augment relevance and amplify brand voice by steering online engagement and allowing trend meteorologists to interpret the scope of developing trends and glean insights from captured data.

 Rapid-Response Crisis Resolution Experts